CELPIP Speaking TaskPersonal Experience

 For Speaking Task 2, you have 30 seconds to prepare and then 60 seconds to speak.
 Use the prep time to quickly outline your story: opening, key details, and impact.
 In 60 seconds, aim to complete your narrative with clear structure.

-What makes a response score Band 9-12?
+What makes a response score high?

 What if I can't think of a story?